Jeff Hanson

-Jeff Hanson (March 3, 1978 – June 5, 2009) was a singer-songwriter, guitarist and multi-instrumentalist, whose voice was described in a 2005 Paste review as an "angelic falsetto, a cross between Alison Krauss and Art Garfunkel that is often (understandably) mistaken for a female contralto".
+Jeff Hanson (March 3, 1978 – June 5, 2009) was an American singer-songwriter, guitarist and multi-instrumentalist, whose voice was described in a 2005 Paste review as an "angelic falsetto, a cross between Alison Krauss and Art Garfunkel that is often (understandably) mistaken for a female contralto".

-Hanson's vocal style is sometimes compared to Elliott Smith's.
+Hanson's vocal style is sometimes compared to Elliott Smith's, who also was signed to Kill Rock Stars.

 Early life

 Hanson was born in Milwaukee, Wisconsin and raised in Waukesha, Wisconsin.
 In a lengthy interview for the now defunct daily online magazine Splendid, he said:

 "I grew up in a musical house.
 My parents were big music fans.
 And luckily for me, they were fans of really good 1960s bands like the Beatles and the Stones and the Kinks and the Who and all those bands that had such an influence, that just hit me hard at a really young age.
 All this really good music.
 You know, 26 years later, I'm still listening to it all and still liking it very much.
 Saturday night at my house, when I was a kid, would be record night.
 It would be my dad picking out all these records, and we would play them until... well, until bedtime.
 And that was, like, every Saturday night.
 So music was just such a big part of me growing up."

 He started learning guitar at the age of four years and was involved in musical theatre at 10, then shortly afterwards joined a boy's choir for 3 years.
 By the age of 13 formed the emo/indie rock band M.I.J. with bandmates Ryan Scheife (bass) and Mike Kennedy (drums).
 The band released a 7" on One Percent Records, an EP and a full album on Caulfield Records and remained active for seven years.